What is the Dulles Corridor Metrorail Project?

 Fairfax and Loudoun counties financed and constructed the new public parking facilities.
 Fairfax County is responsible for the garages at Herndon and Innovation Center Station, while Loudoun County is responsible for the garages at the Loudoun Gateway and Ashburn Stations.

-Where is the station located?
+Where is the Dulles Airport Station located?

 The station is located on Saarinen Circle directly in front of Daily Garage 1 facing the Main Terminal.

 How do passengers get from the Dulles Airport Station to the main terminal?

 Escalators from the Dulles Airport Station tie an underground tunnel that is equipped with moving walkways for easy access to the airport terminal and gates.